-Through these times, God works for our spiritual good, which is to conform us into the image of his Son so that we might more loving, become more peaceful, and more joyful people as we depend on him in deeper ways.
+Through these times, God works for our spiritual good, which is to conform us into the image of his Son so that we might become more loving, more peaceful, and more joyful people as we depend on him in deeper ways.
 In what you are experiencing, the Lord's purpose is not to make you happy, but to make you a godly person, one who reflects his character.
-A godly person experiences the
+A godly person experiences the love, peace, and joy of the Holy Spirit in your life.

 Sometimes the Lord will allow things to happen in your life that are difficult to understand.
 Our tendency is to ask, "Why, Lord, have you done this to me?"
 Sometimes troubles come upon us that just don't make sense.
 The timing is bad and happy circumstances quickly become troubled ones.
 We want God to instantly rescue us and make everything better.
 But that is not always how God works.
 We need to realize that God ways are not our ways.
 God does not always do what makes sense to us.
-In Isaiah 55 God says, my ways, declares the Lord.
+In Isaiah 55 God says,

+"For my thoughts are not your thoughts, neither are your ways my ways, declares the Lord.
 For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts." (v.8-9)